mendzmartin/FEMTISE.jl/docs/src/guide_information.md

 Pkg.activate("./")
 Pkg.instantiate()

-using TimeIndependentSchrodingerEquation
+using FEMTISE
 using Revise

 #=
 ... ...
     code block where we use function
-    from TimeIndependentSchrodingerEquation package
+    from FEMTISE package
 ... ....
 =#